RhizomeDB/dbsp-notes/README.md

 ## 2.9.12 Join Stream Operator

 Joins two [Indexed $\Bbb{Z}$-Sets] together.
-It applies a join function to values with matching keys, returning a [$\Bbb{Z}$-Set] containing the resulting elements, with no timestamps associated with those elements, and each element's weight given by the product of the two elements' weights that were joined together.
+It applies a join function to values with matching keys, returning a [Z-Set] containing the resulting elements, with no timestamps associated with those elements, and each element's weight given by the product of the two elements' weights that were joined together.

 For example: